 I know I’m a disappointment to you, and that there are times you wish we didn’t share a name.
 I’m sorry.
 As difficult as our relationship has been, I have always been proud to call you my sister.

-When you were five and our parents were divorcing, I should have been more sensitive.
-I should have seen the Little Sister who needed reassurance.
-Looking back, I don’t know why I minded it when you followed me around – you were so darn cute!
+When you were five and our parents divorcing, I should have been more sensitive.
+I should have seen the Little Sister that needed reassurance.

 When you were playing softball, I wish I hadn’t been so wrapped up in my teenage-self.
-I wish I’d praised you for all your hard work, told you how great you were.
+I wish I’d praised you for all your hard work; told you how great you were.
 Had I praised you, would you have felt shadowed by our middle sister’s spotlight?
 Would you still have given up sports?

 Maybe it would have changed your future to hear how proud I was of you.

-When you were experiencing your own teen depression, I wish I hadn’t been thousands of miles away.
+When you were experiencing your own depression, I wish I hadn’t been thousands of miles away.
 I’d have held you as you cried.
 Maybe then you wouldn’t have tried to overdose.
 If I’d been there to listen, would you have started cutting?

 When you enlisted in the military, did I tell you how my heart swelled with pride?
-When you came back from your basic training and tech school, I was, once again, wrapped up in my own stuff.
-Did I tell you that I loved you?
-Did I tell you that I missed you each day you were gone?
+When you came back from your basic training and tech school I was, once again, wrapped up in my own stuff.

 And now, when you’re hurting – when your life is spinning- the distance between us is more than the five-hour drive.
 I want to call you and listen to your tears.
-I want to tell you that broken hearts hurt worse than childbirth, but that you’ll heal and be stronger.
+I want to to tell you that broken hearts hurt worse than childbirth, but that you’ll heal and be stronger.